PythBuster/savings_manager/README.md

 #### Init:
 In our case, alembic already exists and don't need to be initialized.
-Just for documentation: `alembic init -t async alembic` in project root dir will initialized an alembic environment.
+Just for documentation: `alembic init -t async alembic` in project root dir will initialize an alembic environment.

 #### Migration:
 **Upgrade to a revision:**